 U.S. citizenship carries tremendous privileges, rights and benefits.
 That’s why people will sacrifice so much to immigrate to America and seek citizenship.
 According to a senior fellow at the Migration Policy Institute, “citizenship is a very, very valuable commodity.”
 If you’re a permanent resident, our Citizenship Cost Calculator can show you how much you will save over a lifetime by becoming a U.S. citizen.
+Most Americans are born on U.S. soil, but there are other ways to become a U.S. citizen for foreign nationals.

 Citizenship through Birth